Louisiana State University: Facilities

 Although originally nicknamed "Deaf Valley" for its excruciating levels of sound, the nickname "Death Valley" caught on instead.
 It is legendary for the crowd noise generated by fans.
 It is the sixth-largest college football stadium in the nation and third-largest stadium in the SEC, holding 102,321 fans after its latest expansion in 2014.
 The Tiger Stadium atmosphere is generally considered one of the loudest and most electrifying college football experiences in the country.
 During a nationally televised game against Auburn in 2003, ESPN recorded a noise level of 117 decibels at certain points in the game.
 In 2007 when the No. 1 ranked Tigers played the No. 9 ranked Florida Gators, the noise level registered at 122 decibels when the Tigers made a come-from-behind win in the final minutes of the game.

 A similar sound level resulted in the legendary "Earthquake Game" against Auburn in 1988.
 LSU won 7–6 when quarterback Tommy Hodson completed a game-winning touchdown pass to running back Eddie Fuller in the waning seconds of the game.
 The crowd's roar registered on a seismograph, shaking the ground as much as a small earthquake.
-This reached a magnitude of 4.7.